 Homework - Study for 5 Question Quiz on Cell Cycle Monday

-Class Objectives - Students will explain the interphase portion of the cell cycle, Students will use models to represent DNA replication.
+Class Objectives - Students will create a model from of DNA using vocabulary from today's lessons.
+Students will explain the interphase portion of the cell cycle, Students will use models to represent DNA replication.